What is a Rise Packet? How do I store them?

 Maple cream is simply a different form of maple syrup.
 It is heated, cooled, and mixed until a rich, creamy consistency is reached, at which point it is canned and ready to go!
 It can be enjoyed on its own, on toast, in coffee or tea, on ice cream, as a glaze for cupcakes, and many more ways as well.

 What is the nutritional content of maple cream?

 All nutritional content is of course listed on all of our products.
 Our maple cream has 65 calories and 17g of carbohydrates per serving.

 Why is maple cream better than other products used to correct low blood sugar?
 Why is maple cream better than maple syrup?

 The main difference between maple cream and maple syrup is that maple cream is more condensed, so the 1 tablespoon size is more consistent with the rule of 15 (17g carbohydrates in cream vs 13.25 in syrup).
 In addition, one of Maple Rise's first goals is to fund the Rise Packets, which will use smaller, on-the-go packets with a single tablespoon measured out, making it perfect as a blood-sugar boosting daily companion.

 How do I store maple cream?
 Will it go bad?

-Maple Cream is not heat-sealed when it is canned, so it should be kept in the fridge for immediate use.
+Maple Cream is not heat-sealed when it is packaged, so it should be kept in the fridge for immediate use.
 For longer-term storage, keep it in the freezer.
 It will last for a very long time, and as long as there is no mold it is good to go!
 If the cream separates during storage, simply stir it back together.
 It is okay to take the Rise Packets with you for several day adventures and can be put right back in the fridge afterward.